KDE/documentation-develop-kde-org/content/docs/use/kirigami/components-card.md

 ## CardsLayout

-A [`Kirigami.CardsLayout`](docs:kirigami2;CardsLayout) is most useful when the cards being presented are not instantiated by a model or by a model which always has very few items.
+A [Kirigami.CardsLayout](docs:kirigami2;CardsLayout) is most useful when the cards being presented are either not instantiated by a model or are instantiated by a model that always has very few items.
 They are presented as a grid of two columns which will remain centered if the application is really wide, or become a single column if there is not enough space for two columns, such as a mobile phone screen.

 {{< alert title="Note" color="info" >}}

-[`Kirigami.CardsListView`](docs:kirigami2;CardsListView) or [`Kirigami.CardsGridView`](docs:kirigami2;CardsGridView) are better suited for larger models.
+[`CardsListView`](docs:kirigami2;CardsListView) or [`CardsGridView`](docs:kirigami2;CardsGridView) are better suited for larger models.

 {{< /alert >}}

+{{< alert title="Important" color="warning" >}}

-**A CardsLayout should always be contained within a ColumnLayout.**
+A [CardsLayout](docs:kirigami2;CardsLayout) should always be contained within a [ColumnLayout](https://doc.qt.io/qt-6/qml-qtquick-layouts-columnlayout.html).

+{{< /alert >}}

 A card can optionally be oriented horizontally.
-In this case it will be wider than tall, and is better suited to being placed in a ColumnLayout.
-If you must put it in a CardsLayout, it will have a columnSpan of 2 by default.
+In this case it will be wider than tall, and is better suited to being placed in a [ColumnLayout](https://doc.qt.io/qt-6/qml-qtquick-layouts-columnlayout.html).
+If you must put it in a [CardsLayout](docs:kirigami2;CardsLayout), it will have a [maximumColumns](docs:kirigami2;CardsLayout::maximumColumns) of `2` by default.

 {{< sections >}}